-Hershey North America has responsibility for continuing to build our chocolate and confectionery market position, while capitalizing on our scale in the U.S. and Canada.
-This organization leverages our ability to capitalize on the unique consumer and customer trends within each country.
-This includes developing and growing our business in our chocolate, sugar confectionery, refreshment, pantry, and food service product lines.
-A component of Hershey North America, The Hershey Experience, manages our retail operations within the United States that include Hershey's Chocolate World in Hershey, Pennsylvania; Hershey's Times Square in New York, New York; and Hershey's Chicago in Chicago, Illinois.
+Hershey North America was responsible for our chocolate and sugar confectionery market position in the U.S. and Canada.
+This included developing and growing our business in our chocolate, sugar confectionery, refreshment, pantry, and food service product lines.
+A component of Hershey North America, The Hershey Experience, managed our retail operations within the United States.